gimoonnam/gimoonnam.github.io/_posts/ImageProcessing/2020-07-23-edgeEnhancementAlgorithms.md

 \tag{3}
 $$

-These two Gaussian filter produces two blurred images. **Differencce of Gaussians** is then made by subtracting more blurred image from less blurred one, ensuring that $\sigma_1 < \sigma_2$.
+These two Gaussian filter produces two blurred images. **Difference of Gaussians** is then made by subtracting more blurred image from less blurred one, ensuring that $\sigma_1 < \sigma_2$.

 $$